-Boeing, DoJ Reach Deal Over MAX Crashes Case - UrduPoint
+Boeing, DOJ Reach Deal Over MAX Crashes Case - UrduPoint

-New York, (APP - UrduPoint / Pakistan Point News - 8th Jul, 2024) Boeing said Monday it had reached a deal with the US Department of Justice over two fatal 737 MAX crashes, which court papers show would see the aviation giant plead guilty to fraud.
+Boeing said Monday it had reached a deal with the US Department of Justice over two fatal 737 MAX crashes, which court papers show would see the aviation giant plead guilty to fraud

 The agreement comes after prosecutors concluded Boeing flouted an earlier settlement addressing the disasters, in which 346 people were killed in Ethiopia and Indonesia more than five years ago.